 With a wealth of experience in education, Mark has been challenged with a variety of roles and responsibilities including the running of the cross-college commercial activities over six campuses.
 He had the curriculum responsibility of Travel and Tourism and Hospitality and was proud to have moved Hospitality to a Grade 1 area.

-Mark joined South Cheshire College in 2014 as a Director of Faculty.
-His role and responsibilities included the leadership and management of the Faculty and to embed the College’s mission and values to staff and learners.
+Mark joined the College in 2014 as a Director of Faculty.
+His role and responsibilities included the leadership and management of the faculty and to embed the College’s mission and values to staff and students.

-Nim has extensive experience of Safeguarding, Mental Health, Student Service, Equality, Diversity and Inclusion across a range of sectors including education, housing and local authority.
-Nim brings to the role significant experience of leading a large and complex learner support and safeguarding team at Hopwood Hall College, in Rochdale.
+Nim has extensive experience of safeguarding, mental health, student service, equality, diversity and inclusion across a range of sectors including education, housing and local authority.
+Nim brings to the role significant experience of leading a large and complex student support and safeguarding team at Hopwood Hall College, in Rochdale.
 She is a nationally-recognised expert in equalities, safeguarding and mental health as well as being an AoC Beacon finalist in 2021 for championing a trauma-informed culture.

 Jordan originally joined the College as a Careers Adviser in 2009, and has since gone on to manage a range of student support areas including library services and work experience.
 Jordan has driven standards of customer service across the service and developed new initiatives to remove the barriers to education, such a developing links with local transport.

-Andrea opened her own Salon in 1980 after leaving college, whereby she began to teach at South Cheshire College alongside completing her teaching qualifications.
+Andrea opened her own Salon in 1980 after leaving college, whereby she began to teach at the College alongside completing her teaching qualifications.
 She continued to teach on a part-time basis alongside running her own business.

 Andrea began to work for ‘Link Training’ and ‘Specialised Technical Services’ and ‘Quantum Training’.
 She delivered on a range of work-based learning programmes both in the hairdressing industry and the wider jobs market for the unemployed.